New tenancy laws introduced to protect domestic violence victims

 The reforms are amendments of the Residential Tenancies Act 2010 that reinforce existing tenancy laws while also introducing measures to protect the rights of tenants who are victims of domestic violence.

-These new laws call for minimum habitable standards of rented property and reasonable rent control so that the renting experience of victimised tenants ensure them a sense of security.
+These new laws call for minimum habitable standards of a rental property and reasonable rent control so that victimised tenants can be ensured some level of safety and security.

 It also clearly outlines how landlords can effectively manage their tenanted properties, protect their financial assets and address disputes over repairs and maintenance keeping victimised tenants’ best interests at heart.